 Silence is not currently available in the Google Play Store, apparently due to trademark issues.
 We don't normally recommend sideloading apps, but the Silence app is available in the F-Droid open-source app repository.

 Download Silence: Android

-Dust (Android, iOS: Free)
+11. Dust (Android, iOS: Free)

 The app uses a combination of AES-128 and RSA-2048 encryption to secure posts and messages, and it’s also designed to keep direct messages in RAM as much as possible, rather than in your phone's permanent storage.
-Messages can be set to self-destruct within 24-hours or right after being read.
+Messages can be set to self-destruct within 24 hours or right after being read.

-Dust is also set not to display user names in a message, and informs you if a screenshot is taken from within the app.
-In addition to the secure messenger, Dust also packs in a privacy watchdog feature and a stealth search tool for maintaining privacy while searching the web.
+Dust is also set not to display user names in a message and informs you if a screenshot is taken from within the app.
+In addition to the secure messenger, Dust also packs in a privacy-watchdog feature and a stealth search tool for maintaining privacy while searching the web.

 The Pryvate Now messenger offers RSA-4096 encrypted voice and IM messaging functions, as well as self-destructing messages.
 Users willing to spring for premium subscriptions get private voice and video calls, secured conference calls, private email, file storage and anti-blocking measures so that you can use the app globally.

-Voxer (Android, iOS)
+13. Voxer (Android, iOS: Freemium)

 Users can listen to messages live in-app or play back messages like voice mail later on; they can also send and receive text, photos, videos, and location messages.
-In addition to direct messaging, the app supports groups of up to 500 individuals, and optional encrypted messaging using the Signal protocol.
+In addition to direct messaging, the app supports groups of up to 500 individuals, and offers optional end-to-end encrypted messaging using the Signal protocol.